 What Is a Monument?

-Before exploring its opposite, it’s important to understand what a monument is.
+Before we dive into its opposite, let’s try to get a sense of what a monument is.

 Definition of “Monument”

-- Monument (noun): A structure or building that is built to commemorate a person, event, or idea.
+Monument (noun): A building or structure made to honor a person, event, or idea.
 Usually grand, lasting, and symbolic.

 Common Types of Monuments